railwayapp/docs/src/pages/deploy/config-as-code.md

 Railway supports defining the configuration for a single deployment in a file alongside your code.
 By default, we will look for a `railway.toml` or `railway.json` file.
 Everything in the build and deploy sections of the service settings page can be specified in this configuration file.

-_This is a beta feature and may change in the near future.
-Use at your own risk._

 ## Examples

-These configuration files are equivalent.
+These configuration examples are equivalent.

 ### Toml